 - Poço Iniciático

-- Tips: When you visit this place don’t miss the opportunity to go to the restaurant and bookshop.
-It’s a good tip for those who need to relax a little and read more about this peculiar atmosphere.
+- Tips: When you visit Quinta da Regaleira, don’t miss the opportunity to go to the restaurant and bookshop.
+It’s a good tip for those who need to relax a little and read more about this mysterious place.

 2. Pena National Palace (Palácio Nacional da Pena)

-Pena Palace is so divine that, in 2007, was considered as one of the seven Portuguese wonders.
-Furthermore, it is characterized as being the first palace in Europe with a Romantic style.
+Pena Palace is so divine that, in 2007, was considered as one of the 7 Portuguese wonders.
+Furthermore, it is characterised as being the first palace in Europe with a Romantic style.

-In 2013 it was the most visited palace in Portugal with aproximately 800 thousand visitors.
+In 2013 it was the most visited palace in Portugal with approximately 800 000 visitors.

 Places you must see: